ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 ## Transfer Initiation Stage (Stage 1)

-{: #asset-exchange-stage1}
+{: #saep-stage1}

 This section describes the transfer initiation stage, where the initiating gateway and the receiving gateway prepare for the start of the asset exchange.

 The initiating gateway proposes the set of transfer parameters and asset-related artifacts for the exchange to the receiving gateway.
 The parameters are contained in the Transfer Initiation Claim.

-The asset exchange protocol requires two Transfer Initiation Claims, one for each asset involved in the exchange.
+The SAE protocol requires two Transfer Initiation Claims, one for each asset involved in the exchange.
-The inclusion of two Transfer Initiation Claims in the proposal signals to the receiving gateway that the session should be conducted using the asset exchange version of SATP.
+The inclusion of two Transfer Initiation Claims in the proposal signals to the receiving gateway that the session should be conducted using SAEP as opposed to SATP.

 The reader is directed to {{SATP}} for further discussion of Stage-1.

 ## Lock Assertion Stage (Stage 2)

-{: #asset-exchange-stage2}
+{: #saep-stage2}

 The messages in this stage pertain to the initiating gateway providing the receiving gateway with a signed assertion that the asset in network NW1 has been locked or disabled, and under the control of the initiating gateway.